 Overview of Replication in MongoDB

 The following article provides an outline for Replication in MongoDB.
 MongoDB is an open-source Document-oriented database that is highly scalable; it is a NoSQL database.
-It can be used for high-volume data storage.
+It is majorly used for high-volume data storage.
 MongoDB stores the data in JSON-like format, which is very flexible, and the document model then maps to the objects in application codes.

 What is MongoDB Replication?

-By replication, we mean the clustering of servers that performs the same functionality.
+By replication, we mean the cluster of servers performing the same functionality.
 In the case of MongoDB, we have MongoDB servers for storing the data.
 The purpose of replication is to ensure that we have high data availability.
-If any of the servers go down, we should always have a copy of the data available in another server so that availability is not affected.
+If any servers go down, we should always have a copy of the data available on another server so that availability is not affected.

-The replication is also very effective in the case of load balancing; for example, if we have several users are trying to read or write data to servers, in that case, it would be unfair if all the requests are sent or retrieved from just one server, there should be a balancing mechanism that should equally distribute the load to the available servers in the cluster so that no server runs out of memory or bandwidth and goes down.
+The replication is also very effective in the case of load balancing; for example, If several users try to read or write data to servers, it would be unfair to send or retrieve all requests from just one server.
+A balancing mechanism should equally distribute the load to the available servers in the cluster to ensure that no server runs out of memory or bandwidth and goes down.

 Working of Replication in MongoDB Process